 As part of my core values, I focus on value first, sales later.
 I don’t enjoy selling — or at least, I detest pushy selling.
-I care more about building a long-term relationship with people who will buy later to squeezing every last dollar out of my audience for a current promotion (potentially at the expense of sales later).
+I care more about building a long-term relationship with people who will buy later to squeezing every last dollar out of my This is the group of people who can potentially see your ads.
+You help influence this by adjusting age, gender, location, detailed targeting (interests and behaviors), custom audiences, and more.
+More for a current promotion (potentially at the expense of sales later).

-Side note: My business manager, John Robinson, pushed me to market this more.
+Side note: My Every organization should have their own Business Manager to organize their assets (pages, ad accounts, pixels, and more), and then provide appropriate access to those assets to partners.
+More, John Robinson, pushed me to market this more.
 I refused.
 It’s not my style.
 Know when to say no to your trusted advisors.

 So, yes, I want to sell this training program.
 But you, as a hypothetical potentical customer, may not be ready to buy right now.
 You might not be a good fit for it.
 And I do not want to push away these groups of people.